netblue30/firejail/README.md

               $ firejail --hosts-file=~/myhosts firefox

       --writable-var-log
-              Use the real /var/log directory, not  a  clone.
+              Useq the real /var/log directory, not  a  clone.
 By  default,  a tmpfs  is  mounted  on top of /var/log directory, and a skeleton filesystem is created based on the original /var/log.